Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 Whereas :class:`~pytorch_lightning.strategies.ddp.DDPStrategy` only performs 2 transfer operations: moving data to device and transfer and sync gradients, making DDP MUCH faster than DP.

-When using DDP plugins, set find_unused_parameters=False
+When using DDP Plugins, set find_unused_parameters=False
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default we have set ``find_unused_parameters=True`` for compatibility reasons that have been observed in the past (see the `discussion <https://github.com/PyTorchLightning/pytorch-lightning/discussions/6219>`_ for more details).